dogusyuksel/simple-messaging-protocol/README.md

 <h2 id="about-the-project"> About The Project</h2>

 <p align="justify">
-  Inter Process Communşcatşon could be painful sometimes.
+  Inter Process Communication could be painful sometimes.
 In most complex projects, there should be a generic way (a communication bus) for all the processes to communicate each other easily and freely.

   So, I decided to write this application.
 Because with this application, I can do the followings;